midonet/midonet/docs/rest-api-specification.md

     DELETE  /tunnel_zones/:tunnelZoneId

 Tunnel zone represents a group in which hosts can be included to form an isolated zone for tunneling.
+They must have unique, case insensitive names per type.
 It contains the following fields:

 <table>
     <tr>